zyzdev/fake_model/packages/dart/fake_model/README.md

 ### @FakeConfig

-To design the property generation rule, you can annotate property with [`FakeConfig`].
+To design the field generation rule, you can annotate field with [`FakeConfig`].

 ```dart
 import 'package:fake_model/fake_model.dart';